ronreiter/interactive-tutorials/tutorials/learnpython.org/en/Classes and Objects.md

 ### __init__()

 The `__init__()` function, is a special function that is called when the class is being initiated.
-It's used for asigning values in a class.
+It's used for assigning values in a class.

     class NumberHolder: